project-codeflare/adr/PCF-ADR-0008-mcad-observ-metrics.md

 ## Why

 MCAD custom metrics information is important for enabling generation of an overall up-to-date observablity view of the running app wrappers and connecting to other stack layers.
+This will align MCAD with other existing components in OCP that expose metrics in Prometheus format and allow the collection and building of cross-component context.

 ## Goals